You can challenge yourself as an undergraduate physics student by working on a cutting-edge research project with our world-class researchers.

 In your first year, the ‘Step into Research’ program offers the chance to undertake a small research project with one of the research groups in the school.
 In second and third years, it’s through the 'Taste of Research' program.

-All research projects can be done voluntarily, or can earn course credits.
-If you are applying for credit you must formally enroll in PHYS1200, PHYS4200, SCIF2041, or SCIF3041.
+In first year, research projects are done on a voluntary basis, and in higher years there is the option of course credit.
+If you are applying for credit you must formally enroll in PHYS4200, SCIF2041, or SCIF3041.
 You can read more about these below.

 First year